Search-based Software Testing Driven by Automatically Generated and Manually Defined Fitness Functions

 Automated testing often (e.g.,~\cite{Aristeo}) relies on \emph{search-based software testing} (SBST).
 SBST iteratively generates test cases until a software failure is detected or the SBST framework exceeds the time budget allotted for the testing activity.
-Different techniques were studied to build effective SBST frameworks that proposed the usage of different (a)~optimization algorithms (e.g.,~\cite{Mathesen2019,Cohen2021}), (b)~input types (e.g.,~\cite{Ramezani2021}), (c)~surrogate models (e.g.,~\cite{Aristeo}), and (d)~fitness functions (e.g.,~\cite{matinnejad2015search}).
-We focus on the fitness function design, a challenging task for designing effective SBST frameworks (\cite{DBLP:journals/stvr/SalahiradAG20,10.1145/2001858.2001929,6032439,sahin2016comparisons,8819910,DBLP:journals/ase/AletiMG17,9159064,sadri2022survey}).
+It relies on different (a)~optimization algorithms (e.g.,~\cite{Mathesen2019,Cohen2021}), (b)~input types (e.g.,~\cite{Ramezani2021}), (c)~surrogate models (e.g.,~\cite{NEJATI2023107286,Aristeo}), and (d)~fitness functions (e.g.,~\cite{matinnejad2015search}).
+This paper considers the fitness function design, a challenging task for designing effective SBST frameworks (\cite{DBLP:journals/stvr/SalahiradAG20,10.1145/2001858.2001929,6032439,sahin2016comparisons,8819910,DBLP:journals/ase/AletiMG17,9159064,sadri2022survey}).

 \emph{Fitness functions} guide SBST frameworks in generating new test cases.
 They provide metrics (a.k.a. fitness values) that estimate how close the test cases are to detecting a failure~\cite{1357891}.
-To effectively and efficiently generating failure-revealing test cases, it is critical to select appropriate fitness functions~\cite{10.1145/2001858.2001929,6032439,sahin2016comparisons,8819910}.
-The fitness function design is usually supported by fitness landscape analysis activities (e.g.~\cite{kim2003new,pohlheim1999visualization, DBLP:journals/ase/AletiMG17}) that evaluate how the fitness value changes over the search space.
+To effectively and efficiently generate failure-revealing test cases, it is critical to select appropriate fitness functions~\cite{10.1145/2001858.2001929,6032439,sahin2016comparisons,8819910}.
+Fitness landscape analysis activities evaluate how the fitness value changes over the search space and usually support the fitness function design (e.g.~\cite{kim2003new,pohlheim1999visualization, DBLP:journals/ase/AletiMG17}).
 Fitness landscape analysis can help understand the search process and its probability of success (e.g.~\cite{hart2001gavel,kim2002visualization,kim2003new}).
-However, despite the breadth and diversity of testing domains and solutions, the fitness functions design is still complex and time-consuming (e.g.,~\cite{DBLP:journals/stvr/SalahiradAG20,9159064,10.1007/978-3-319-09940-8_3}).
+However, despite the breadth and diversity of testing domains and solutions, the design of fitness functions is still complex and time-consuming (e.g.,~\cite{DBLP:journals/stvr/SalahiradAG20,9159064,10.1007/978-3-319-09940-8_3}).

 There are two mainstream techniques to define fitness functions: \emph{automated generation} and \emph{manual definition}.